Galileo (1975 film): Filming and post-production

+Losey originally planned to shoot on-location in Italy, but budgetary constraints led filming to take place at EMI-Elstree Studios instead.

+Post-production

 Losey's long-time collaborator Reginald Beck served as editor.
 Critic Tom Milne remarked that the "smooth theatrical continuity tends to blunt the raw edges of Brecht's distancing effects".

-Release and reception
+Release

 Galileo was the initial offering of the American Film Theatre's second season that commenced in January 1975.
 The film was shown at the 1975 Cannes Film Festival, but was not entered into the main competition.